metallb/metallb/website/content/installation/_index.md

 Due to code review turnaround time, it usually takes a few days after each MetalLB release before the Helm chart is updated in the stable repository.

+Currently, the Helm chart is **not** up to date with the latest release of MetalLB.
+If you need to use the latest release, please use an alternate installation method.
 {{% /notice %}}

 MetalLB maintains a Helm package in the `stable` package